 Which Has Easier Clean Up?

 A good question, because no one likes having to do lots of cleaning, right?

 Well, in this case, I think it’s the blenders that win.
 If you get one that’s dishwasher safe, it’s just a case of putting the whole jug and blade in the dishwasher.
 Job done.

 Again if you have a Vitamix or a Blendtec, they are self-cleaning.
 You just fill them up with warm water and soap and hit the right setting.
 Job done!

 Juicers, on the other hand, need hand-washed or at least taken apart before they’re put in the dishwasher, which can be a little annoying.
 This isn’t a huge deal but blenders definitely win this round!

 The Final Verdict

-Juicing is right if you’re set on building a healthy diet and a healthy lifestyle.
-The nutritional value is much better.
+Juicing is right if you’re set on building a healthier diet and a healthier lifestyle.
+Juice has more essential vitamins and minerals helping your immune system and helping you lose weight.
 Check my reviews of some great juicers here.

 However, blending smoothies is the right one for you if you’re looking for convenience, since prep and clean up isn’t as much of an issue.
 Check out my top choices of smoothie blenders here.
 Or check out how you can make juice in a blender.